k4sr4/hltbsteam/PRDs/07_ui_component_injection.md

 - **Accessibility**: Support screen readers and keyboard navigation
 - **Performance**: Minimal impact on page rendering

+## What Changed from Original PRD
+**No Major Changes** - UI injection is independent of data source:
+- ✅ Same UI component design
+- ✅ Same injection strategy
+- ✅ Same Steam page detection
+- ℹ️ Data now comes from local JSON database instead of API
+- ℹ️ "No data available" message for games not in database

 ## What
 UI injection system providing:
 - Responsive component design